Kerryn Phelps: Federal politics

 Phelps ran as an independent candidate in the 2018 Wentworth by-election.
 When announcing her campaign, she urged voters to "put the Liberals last".
 She later published how-to-vote cards giving the Liberals a higher preference than Labor.
 Phelps became a prominent candidate in the by-election and has stated that her campaign cost around $300,000.
 Reports suggested that, if Phelps won, she might provide confidence and supply to the government.

 Phelps stated that, if elected, she would continue as a member of the City of Sydney Council and to work as a GP; she said that she has received legal advice that these would not disqualify her under Constitution section 44(iv) and (v) respectively, although she has refused to release the advice.

-On 5 November, she was declared elected with a majority of 1,851 votes (1.2 points in two-party-preferred terms), constituting a 19-point swing in what had been a safe Liberal seat.
+On 5 November, she was declared elected with a majority of 1,851 votes (1.2 points in two-candidate-preferred terms), constituting a 19-point swing in what had been a safe Liberal seat.
 She immediately stated that she would seek an urgent briefing on possible referral of Minister for Home Affairs Peter Dutton and Liberal MP Chris Crewther to the High Court under Constitution s 44(v).

 Upon getting elected Phelps became the seventh Jew serving concurrently in parliament, the most since federation.

 Phelps was sworn in as a member of parliament on 26 November 2018.
 Upon arriving in Parliament, she proposed amendments to government legislation which gave greater authority to doctors to allow the medical evacuation of asylum seekers to Australia from Nauru and Manus Island.
 The government, which did not have a majority on the floor of either the House of Representatives or Senate, opposed the amendments.
 Phelps' amendments were able to pass the parliament with the support of the Labor Party, Greens and most of the other crossbenchers in the House.
 Human rights advocates hailed the legislation, with one reflecting on its passage a "tipping point as a country", in relation to the treatment of refugees and asylum seekers.

 On 20 May 2019, Phelps conceded defeat in the 2019 federal election to the Liberal candidate Dave Sharma.

 Kerryn Phelps Independents

+Kerryn Phelps Independents was a political party formed by Phelps in 2018.

-In 2018, Phelps directed a reporter from The Weekend Australian to a man whose voicemail said he worked for 'Kerryn Phelps Independents'.
+The party's name was first mentioned when Phelps directed a reporter from The Weekend Australian to a man whose voicemail said he worked for 'Kerryn Phelps Independents'.

 After her election loss in 2019, it was reported Phelps applied to register a party under that name.
-The party was deregistered by the NSW Electoral Commission in 2021.
+The party was deregistered by the NSW Electoral Commission in 2021, having never competed at a local, state or federal election.